-- 4. Single loud tone sounds, engine warning lights illuminate, and CDM displays "HEADER DISENGAGED" and "IN PARK". - 5.
+Single loud tone sounds, engine warning lights illuminate, and Cab Display Module (CDM) displays "HEADER DISENGAGED" and "IN PARK".

 Turn ignition key to START until engine starts, and then release key.

 Do not operate starter for longer than 15 seconds at a time.
 If engine does not start, wait at least two minutes before trying again.
 After the third 15 second crank attempt, allow solenoid to cool for 10 minutes before further cranking attempts.
-If engine still does not start, refer to Section 8 TROUBLESHOOTING.
+If engine still does not start, see Section 8 TROUBLESHOOTING.